 Located in the commune of Saint-André-la-Côte, 20 km from Lyon as the crow flies, the Signal de Saint-André is a summit belonging to the main ridge of the Monts du Lyonnais.

-Culminating at an altitude of 934 m, it is the second-highest summit in the massif, behind the Crêt Malherbe.
+Culminating at 934 m, it is the second-highest summit in the massif, behind the Crêt Malherbe.

 It is an important geographical location because it was here that the geographer César-François Cassini (1714-1784) had a marker erected on the summit in 1744 for the production of his famous map of the kingdom of France.
-It is still there today and indicates why the summit was given the name “signal”.
+It is still there today and indicates why the top was named “signal”.

 The Route des Crêtes

 To get a good overview of the Monts du Lyonnais, follow the route des crêtes from Saint-Didier-sous-Riverie to Vaugneray via :

 - Yzeron to Col de la Luère (D113)

 - Then by the D24, downhill to Vaugneray.